elterminad0r/flippy_bot/README.md

     (5000 - 80 * 30) / 150 / 0.2
     = 87 Hz

-As an estimate, this seems reasonable, so I consider this to be a satisfactory explanation of why this happens.
+As an high-uncertainty estimate, this seems reasonable, so I consider this to be a satisfactory explanation of why this happens.

+Frustratingly, this result means that the best way to get a high score is to play flippy bit on a slower computer.

 Here is the resulting apocalypse: